shopware/docs/guides/hosting/performance/performance-tweaks.md

 Shopware is a platform for many different projects.
 It needs to handle a broad range of load characteristics and environments.
 That means that the default configuration is optimized for the best out-of-the-box experience.
 But there are many opportunities to increase the performance by fitting the configuration to your needs.

-## Strong CPU

-For the server setup, pay special attention to the speed of the CPU.
-This applies to all servers (app, SQL, Elasticsearch, Redis).
-Usually, it is more optimal to choose a slightly stronger CPU instead of many weaker ones.
-But this has to be determined more precisely depending on the project and load.
-Experience has shown so far that systems with powerful CPUs finish processes faster and can therefore release the resources sooner.

 ## Redis

 We recommend setting up at least four Redis servers for the following resources: